DAOhaus/legiquity/README.md

 ## Liquity Overview

 Liquity is a collateralized debt platform.
-Users can lock up Ether, and issue stablecoin tokens (LUSD) to their own Ethereum address, and subsequently transfer those tokens to any other Ethereum address.
-The individual collateralized debt positions are called Troves.
+Users can lock up Ether, and issue stablecoin tokens (LEGT) to their own Ethereum address, and subsequently transfer those tokens to any other Ethereum address.
+The individual collateralized debt positions backed by a physical asset are called Cubits.

-The stablecoin tokens are economically geared towards maintaining value of 1 LUSD = \$1 USD, due to the following properties:
+The stablecoin tokens are economically geared towards maintaining value of 1 LEGT = %1 of Collective Assets Value, due to the following properties:

-1. The system is designed to always be over-collateralized - the dollar value of the locked Ether exceeds the dollar value of the issued stablecoins
+1. The system is designed to always be over-collateralized - the dollar value of the locked Asset exceeds the dollar value of the issued stablecoins

-2. The stablecoins are fully redeemable - users can always swap $x worth of LUSD for $x worth of ETH (minus fees), directly with the system.
+2. The stablecoins are actively fully redeemable - users can always swap $x worth of stablecoin for $x worth of LEGT (minus fees), directly with the system.

-3. The system algorithmically controls the generation of LUSD through a variable issuance fee.
+3. The system algorithmically controls the generation of LEGT through a variable issuance fee.

-After opening a Trove with some Ether, users may issue ("borrow") tokens such that the collateralization ratio of their Trove remains above 110%.
-A user with $1000 worth of ETH in a Trove can issue up to 909.09 LUSD.
+After opening a Cubit with an NFT pointing to a repository with the underlying assets title, last bill of sale, operating agreement etc... users may issue ("borrow") tokens such that the collateralization ratio of their Cubit remains above 125%.
+A user with Cubit worth of $1000 of LEGT can issue up to 800 LUSD.

-The tokens are freely exchangeable - anyone with an Ethereum address can send or receive LUSD tokens, whether they have an open Trove or not.
-The tokens are burned upon repayment of a Trove's debt.
+The tokens are freely exchangeable - anyone with an Ethereum address can send or receive LEGT tokens, whether they have an open Cubit or not.
+The tokens are burned upon repayment of a Cubit's debt.

-The Liquity system regularly updates the ETH:USD price via a decentralized data feed.
-When a Trove falls below a minimum collateralization ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.
+The Liquity system regularly updates the LEGT:USD price via a decentralized data feed.
+When a Cubit falls below a minimum collateralization ratio (MCR) of 120%, it is considered under-collateralized, and is vulnerable to liquidation.

 ## Liquidation and the Stability Pool